 Individual Lightning Lane Attractions

-There are 3 Individual Lightning Lane attractions at EPCOT, even though currently two of them belong to the Genie+ lineup of attractions.
+There are 3 attractions that have been part of the Individual Lightning Lane lineup in EPCOT at one time or another, even though currently two of them belong to the Genie+ lineup of attractions.

 - Guardians of the Galaxy: Cosmic Rewind

-- Frozen Ever After (part of Disney Genie+ service until August 7, 2022)
+- Frozen Ever After (part of Disney Genie+ service until further notice)

-- Remy’s Ratatouille Adventure (part of Disney Genie+ service until August 7, 2022)
+- Remy’s Ratatouille Adventure (part of Disney Genie+ service until further notice)

 Remember, under normal circumstances, these rides are not included in the Genie+ package and are a separate pay-per-ride service.
 Instead of paying for access to a group of rides, you are paying for each one individually.

-A big difference from Genie+ is that you do get to choose your return time for Individual Lightning Lane attractions instead of just having to take the next available.
+A big difference from Genie+ is that you do get to choose your return time for Individual Lightning Lane attractions instead of just having to take the next available one.
 This gives you more flexibility when planning your day.

 It’s important to know that you aren’t required to purchase Genie+ to use the Individual Lightning Lane.
 Both services are independent from each other and you can use either one or even both if you like.